southwick-associates/oia-2016-profile/README.md

 # Overview

-Example code for producing OIA-based spending profiles for use in downstream calculations.
+Code for producing OIA-based spending profiles for use in downstream calculations.

 # Usage